Skip to main content

 On iPad and Mac, devices appear as a table that fits as many columns as your screen has room for.
 On iPhone, they appear as rich detail cards.
 Same data, adapted to the screen.

-Room-based view groups devices by room with reachability status and protocol badges, an alternative way to see the same data.
+Room-based view groups devices by room, with reachability status and protocol badges.

 Sort and filter by any column; search by name, room, manufacturer, or model.